sbmlteam/SBMLToolbox/trunk/SBMLToolbox/README.txt

 binding prior to installation of SBMLToolbox.
 **************************************************************

+Start MATLAB or Octave.

-Open MATLAB or Octave and navigate to the SBMLToolbox/toolbox directory.
+Navigate to the SBMLToolbox/toolbox directory.

-Run the install script.
+Run the script 'install.m' found in that dirctory.

 This will look for the libSBML binding and report whether it can be found.
-In addition, it adds the directories from the toolbox to the Path.
+In addition, it will add the directories from the toolbox to the Path.

 ------------